-You can get your CDL again when the period of suspension, revocation, denial, or disqualification has ended.
-If you lose your CDL for one year or longer, you must first pay all of the fees and successfully complete both the knowledge and the skill tests to be reinstated.
+You may be eligible to get your CDL again when the disqualification period has ended.
+If you lose your CDL for one year or longer, you must first pay all required fees and successfully complete both the CDL knowledge and skill tests to be reinstated.
+If your CDL has been disqualified for more than one year, you will also be required to provide proof of commercial driver training.